-It began more than a decade ago, as engineers and hobbyists started getting increasingly enthralled with a jury-rigged electric technology that purportedly enhanced brain function.
-The movement is still growing, and the brain-zappers are no longer just young garage tinkerers—now they include older professionals who fork over hundreds of dollars for high-grade wearable systems.
-As scientists, clinicians and industry leaders study these fascinating but controversial mind-altering practices, one thing is clear: The idea of applying an electrical current to the scalp to boost learning or treat medical conditions in the comfort of one’s own home is gaining traction.
+It began more than a decade ago, as engineers and hobbyists started getting enthralled with a jury-rigged electric technology that purportedly enhanced brain function.
+The movement is still growing, and the brain zappers are no longer just young garage tinkerers—now they include older professionals who fork over hundreds of dollars for high-grade wearable systems.
+As scientists, clinicians and industry leaders study these fascinating but controversial mind-altering practices, one thing is clear: the idea of applying an electric current to the scalp to boost learning or treat medical conditions in the comfort of one’s own home is gaining traction.
 But does it work?

-The dawn of the noninvasive brain stimulation movement is widely attributed to a 2000 paper by German neurophysiologists Michael Nitsche and Walter Paulus.
-In a small study of healthy twentysomethings the scientists showed they could make neurons more or less excitable by sending weak electrical currents through the brain’s motor cortex.
+The dawn of the noninvasive brain-stimulation movement is widely attributed to a 2000 paper by German neurophysiologists Michael Nitsche and Walter Paulus.
+In a small study of healthy twentysomethings, the scientists showed they could make neurons more or less excitable by sending weak electric currents through the brain’s motor cortex.
 The effects lingered minutes after stimulation.
 Previously tDCS had only been studied in animals.

 A subsequent study in 2003 showed such stimulation could improve a cognitive ability psychologists call motor sequence learning—the process of training the brain in the precisely sequenced steps required to interact with the world via means such as listening or executing a movement.
 Several labs at Harvard Medical School and the National Institutes of Health picked up on these findings and conducted research suggesting tDCS was promising for stroke rehabilitation and chronic pain.

 It was then, in 2006, that Brett Wingeier began watching the field.
-Trained in medical devices, Wingeier was the principal biomedical engineer at NeuroPace, a Silicon Valley company that makes brain implants intended to help control epilepsy.
-He had also worked on brain stimulators for alleviating cluster headaches and the movement symptoms that afflict patients with Parkinson’s disease.
-“They can be incapacitated, but you turn the stimulator on and it all goes away.
+Trained in medical devices, Wingeier was the principal biomedical engineer at NeuroPace, a Silicon Valley company that manufactures brain implants intended to help control epilepsy.
+He had also worked on brain stimulators for alleviating cluster headaches and the movement symptoms that afflict patients who have Parkinson’s disease.
+“They can be incapacitated, but you turn the stimulator on, and it all goes away.
 It’s amazing,” Wingeier says.
-Yet he notes those devices are “only relevant to patients with relatively severe disorders.
+Yet he notes that those devices are “only relevant to patients with relatively severe disorders.
 They’re surgical implants.”

 Wingeier dreamed of using neurotechnology to help more patients—and maybe even healthy people.
 He was excited to see new tDCS studies, but many were “done with yellow sponges and measuring tape and straps on your head,” he says.
 The time seemed ripe to consider bringing product design principles into what he calls “a legitimate consumer product people can pull out of the box and use.”